How To Handle Social Rejection

 Put the rejection in perspective

 Sometimes it can also help to take a step back and think about how important the rejection really was in the grand scheme of things.
-Right in the aftermath of being rejected someone's thoughts may be a bit overblown and they'll think things like, "That was my only chance to make friends.
-Now that they've turned me down I'll be alone all year" or, "They seemed like they'd be the perfect friend for me.
+Right in the aftermath of being rejected your thoughts may be a bit overblown and you'll think things like, "That was my only chance to make friends.
+Now that they've turned me down I'll be alone for years" or, "They seemed like they'd be the perfect friend for me.
 My social life will never be the same without them."
-If they think more realistically and put things in perspective they may realize the classmate who didn't want to be friends with them was just one prospect of dozens, or that they actually didn't have that much in common with the co-worker who turned down their invitation.
-The rejections were hardly 'make or break' for their social lives.
+If you can think more realistically and put things in perspective you may realize the classmate who didn't want to be friends with you was just one prospect of dozens, or that you actually didn't have that much in common with the co-worker who turned down your invitation.
+The rejections were hardly make or break.
 Don't go too far and totally trash the people who rejected you.
-Just think about the impact of their rejection in more balanced terms.
+Just try to think about the impact of their rejection in more balanced terms.

 Keep pursuing other prospects

 Rejection is a lot harder to take if you thought you blew the one good chance you had going at the moment.
 Ideally at the time you got rejected you were also pursuing other social opportunities.
 Just knowing that can take a lot of the rejection's impact away.
 If not, then take steps to cultivate some new prospects.
 Send your mind the message that the recent rejection was just a hiccup, and that you've got a lot of things coming down the pipeline that may turn out better.

 Reframe the rejection and see what value you can get from it